cc-archive/ccsearch-browser-extension/README.firefox.md

 1. Run: `npm install`.

-2. Run: `npm run dev`.
+2. Run: `npm run build`.
 This would compile SASS to CSS and bundle JS.
 The compiled version will be in dist folder.

 3. Load the extension to the browser:
    - **Mozilla Firefox**